 God and his attributes and power and less on human needs and desires, because Christ is the answer to every need.

-Currently, Mike leads worship and plays acoustic guitar at Vineyard Church Southwest in Plainfield, Indiana.
+Currently, Mike leads worship and plays electric and acoustic guitars at Main Street Vineyard Church in Plainfield, Indiana.